vxnuaj/awesome-neural-networks/03-regularization/README.md

 This issue then leads to overfitting, as co-adapted weights have seemingly learnt complex features fitting precisely to the training set, that aren't generalizable to the test set.

-Srivasta et al., then came up with a means to reduce the co-dependence of weights, which as mentioend earlier, was dropping a set of weights based on probability $p$.
+Srivasta et al., then came up with a means to reduce the co-dependence of weights, which as mentioned earlier, was dropping a set of weights based on probability $p$.

 > *Read their paper [here](Papers/Dropout.pdf), if you're curious.*

+It's pretty simple.

+In essence, you compute a vector, say $\vec{v}$, drawn from a uniform distribution between $0$ and $1$ based on a probability $p$ of a given value being $1$.

+For the given layer in which you apply dropout, you multiply it's inputs, $a$, element wise with $\vec{v}$, to get the "dropped out" inputs, $\tilde{A}$.

+The resulting $\tilde{A}$ are the original inputs to the given layer with the difference that a set number of values within $A$ were set to $0$ based on probablity $p$.

+Afterward, during the forward pass and it's affine transformation, $Z = W\tilde{A} + B$, a portion of the weights will have no impact on $\tilde{A}$ due to a multiplication by $0$, thereby increasing sparsity.

+Then dropping out a set of weights, during backpropagation, forces a subset of neurons to learn while the others don't as they'll have no gradient.

+> [!IMPORTANT]
+> *It's important to note, when you compute the gradients, to use the dropped out input, **Ã**, not the original input **A**.*
+>
+> *This will ensure that the gradients for the respective parameter, say **W**, that were dropped out remain $0$ and don't get updated for a given forward pass, again, based on probability **p***

+This reduces co-dependence as the "lazy" weights, that have a smaller magnitude, will be forced to update at a steeper rate while the the already "strong" weights don't get updated for the given forward pass.

+Ultimately then, this adds a type of regularization and improves model generalizability.

+> [!NOTE]
+> *Check out an implementation [here](DropoutNN.py)*